sahil-shubham/hackernews-clone/docs/README.md

 ├── scripts/
 │   ├── seed.ts               # Script for seeding the database with initial data
-│   ├── fetch_hackernews.ts   # Script for fetching data from the official Hacker News API ├── src/
+│   ├── fetch_hackernews.ts   # Script for fetching data from the official Hacker News API │   ├── generate-types.ts     # Script for generate types from Zod, run using the `yarn generate-types` command ├── src/
 │   ├── app/                  # Next.js App Router directory
 │   │   ├── (page routes)     # Page components and layouts